NBISweden/development-guidelines/README.md

 repositories are public (available to the world), but we have the ability to create private repositories that are only available to members of NBISweden, *but only if there are very special circumstances that require this*.
-The ELIXIR Open Source Principles say "Start a project in the open from the very first day, in a publicly accessible, version controlled repository [...]
-The longer a project is run in a closed manner, the harder it is to open source it later".
+The ELIXIR Open Source Principles say
+>Start a project in the open from the very first day, in a publicly
+>accessible, version controlled repository [...]
+The longer a project is
+>run in a closed manner, the harder it is to open source it later".

 If the project is a Support project, however, you may have to use a private repository until the group desires the code (and its results) to be publicly available; do work on it with the mindset that it will become public at some point, though.
-Use the following naming scheme for Support project repositories: `<SMS/LTS/PP>-<Redmine issue>-<year>-<descriptive name>`.
+Use the following naming scheme for Support project repositories:
+`<SMS/LTS/PP>-<Redmine-issue>-<year>-<descriptive name>`.

 The source code that we produce are Public Records, and as such should be made publicly available as Open Source.
 This is a requirement